browserengineering/book/book/invalidation.md

         # ...
 ```

-Here, the `layout_needed` method just checks all of the dirty bits:
+Here, the `layout_needed` method just checks all of the dirty flags:

 ``` {.python}
 class BlockLayout: